cathyqqtao/CorrTest/README.md

 To intall `rate.CorrTest` on your local machine, please follow the steps:

 1. Download `rate.CorrTest` from code directory.
-2. In R, type `setwd(<yout folder location>)` to change the working directory to be the folder that contains `rate.CorrTest` function.
+2. In R session, type `setwd(<yout folder location>)` to change the working directory to be the folder that contains `rate.CorrTest` function.
 2. Type `source("rate.CorrTest.R")` to activate the funciton.